-2. Supercharge your Graphics Card: A slight overclock doesn’t hurt!
+2. Supercharge your graphics card: A slight overclock doesn’t hurt!

-3. Boost your FPS with AVG PC TuneUp’s “Uninstaller” and “Program Deactivator”
+3. Boost your FPS with AVG TuneUp’s Uninstaller and Program Deactivator

 Uninstall those old programs you don’t need!

-Once you’ve installed the suite, go to the “Optimize”category and click on “Uninstall Programs” first.
-Now what sets us apart from the built-in Windows uninstaller is a filtering feature that allows you to look for programs you haven’t used in ages.
-Click on “Filter list” and go to “Rarely used programs” and “Programs not used for a long time”.
+Once you’ve installed AVG TuneUp, go to the Optimize category and click Uninstall Programs.
+One of the many features that sets AVG TuneUp apart from the built-in Windows uninstaller is the ability to quickly identify programs you haven’t used in ages.
+Click on Filter list and go to Rarely used programs and Programs not used for a long time.

 Found a program you don’t need?
-Click the “Uninstall” button.
+Click the Uninstall button.

-Turn off programs you need!
 But what about all those other programs you use on a regular basis that are still reducing your day-to-day performance?
-Well, with our AVG Program Deactivator, you can turn them off safely.
-Just go to “Turn off programs” and browse through the list of all applications that affect your PCs performance.
+AVG Program Deactivator lets you turn these off safely.
+Just go to Turn off programs and browse through the list of all applications that affect your PC’s performance.

-4. Upgrade your Graphics Card [Desktop only]
+4. Upgrade your Graphics Card (desktop only)

-Once I treated myself to a 4K projector a year ago, I noticed how my old gaming PC really couldn’t keep up: While Witcher 3 ran “ok” in Full HD, my two GeForce 970 (in SLI mode) really struggled with 4K which is essentially 4 times the resolution — we’re talking 4096 x 2160 pixels versus 1920 x 1080.
+After upgrading to a 4K projector, I noticed how my old gaming PC really couldn’t keep up.
+While The Witcher 3 ran decently in Full HD, my two GeForce 970 (in SLI mode) really struggled with 4K, which is essentially 4 times the resolution — we’re talking 4096 x 2160 pixels versus 1920 x 1080.

-* Tests were performance on a 2016 Alienware Area 51 Gaming PC: Core i7 4.5 GHz, 16 GB RAM, 2x 970 SLI and 2x Titan Xp SLI
+Tests were performed on a 2016 Alienware Area 51 Gaming PC: Core i7 4.5 GHz, 16 GB RAM, 2x 970 SLI and 2x Titan Xp SLI.

 5. Upgrade to an SSD